 Sadly like many of the world’s glaciers, the glaciers in El Cocuy are predicted to vanish within 20 to 30 years.

 El Cocuy Glacier is at El Cocuy National Park, El Cocuy.
+Go trekking in the El Cocuy Mountain Range with a guide.

 8- Los Estoraques